zyc-123/InstanceDiff/README.md

 ]
 ```

-:three: Modify the "dataset_file" domain in configuration file.
+3️⃣ Modify the "dataset_file" domain in configuration file.